Shamanic Healing Practices

-Shaman practitioners often work through a team of spirit guides, ancestors and the elementals, while moving in and out of non-ordinary states, different realities i.e., the upper, middle and lower worlds.
-We move outside of this 3D dimension to gain new insights, understandings, knowledge and truths, which we bring back to benefit the client.
+Shamanic practitioners work through a team of spirit guides, ancestors and elementals, while moving in and out of non-ordinary states and different realities.
+We move outside of this 3D dimension to receive direction, knowledge wisdom and healing medicine, which we then bring back to the client.

-While, on the surface, the benefits of shamanic and energy healing may be similar, it is the process through which we bring the healing that differs.
-From the outside, it appears subtle, almost benign, but to the shamanic soul, the love and respect we convey is fundamentally sacred.
+While, on the surface, the benefits of shamanic healing and energy healing may appear similar, the process through which we bring the healing medicine differs greatly.
+From a shamans perspective our work is fundamentally sacred.

 “Shamanism is a path of knowledge, not of faith, and that knowledge cannot come from me or anyone else in this reality.
 To acquire that knowledge, including the knowledge of the reality of the spirits, it is necessary to step through the shaman’s doorway and acquire empirical evidence.”